projects > american alligator ecology and monitoring for CERP > work plan

 To determine demographic structure (size class and sex) structure semi-annual capture surveys will be preformed using the same vehicles and locations described above.
 Alligators will be captured by hand, noose, dart, or tongs.
 Total length, snout-vent length, tail girth, and weight will be measured, and sex determined.
 In addition the relative condition of alligators will be determined by doing a condition factor analysis (Leslie 1997, also see CESI project Compilation of America Alligator Data Sets in South Florida for Restoration Needs to be completed in FY02 for specific condition methods).

-Specific Task Product(s): This study will develop an index of relative abundance and condition of alligators in different habitats in relation to water levels and salinities.
+Planned Outreach: This project will develop an index of relative abundance and condition of alligators in different habitats in relation to water levels and salinities.
 The results will be reported in technical reports, fact sheets, scientific and public presentations and peer reviewed publications.
 The survey routes and data summaries will be available on a web site.
-The data from this study will be used to update and validate population models (e.g. ATLSS) and can be used for the development and validation of other assessment tools (i.e. HSI models).
-In addition, the data will be available for use in the adaptive assessment process and for inclusion in the annual report card.
+The data from this project will be used to update and validate population models (e.g. ATLSS) and can be used for the development and validation of other assessment tools (i.e. HSI models).
+In addition, the data will be available for use in the RECOVER adaptive assessment process and for inclusion in the annual report card.

 Bayliss, P. 1987.
 Survey methods and monitoring within crocodile management programmes.
 Pages 157-175 In Webb, G. J. W., S. C. Manolis, and P. J. Whitehead (eds).
 Wildlife Management: Crocodiles and Alligators.
 Surrey Beatty and Sons, Chipping Norton, NSW.